Approved by the ADHO Steering Committee on 10 November 2022

 After receiving initial bids from bid organizations, the CCC reviews the bids and provides feedback.
 Of key import is whether the bids have the required information (e.g., realistic, scaled budgets; discussion of how the conference code of conduct will be supported, etc.).

 After receiving revised bids, the CCC reviews all of the bids and determines whether individual bids are ready to go forward to the COBwEB.
-If the CCC determines that a bid is not ready to go forward due to lack of required information, they will communicate that reason to the bidding organization and to the COBwEB.

 When the CCC forwards the bids to the COBwEB, the Committee will provide the COBwEB with short recommendations for each bid, noting the bids strengths and weaknesses.